xXxGeorge/obsidian-engnese/README.md

 - `Ctrl-,`: previous page
 - `Ctrl-.`: next page

-Note: in some environments, `Ctrl-[` is interpreted as `Escape`.
-If that happens, change `Select candidate 5` in settings.
+In some environments, `Ctrl-[` is interpreted as `Escape`.
+If that happens, remap `Select candidate 5` in plugin settings.

 ### Context guards